Do I pay capital gains tax on property?

 How does letting relief work with CGT?

-The amount of letting relief you can claim will be either:
+Currently, the amount of letting relief you can claim will be the lowest of either:

-- the amount of private residence relief you get
+- the amount of private residence relief you can claim or

 The exact amount of private residence relief and letting relief you can get depends on the amount you sell the home for.